• Skip to primary navigation

 • Self-raising flour - use store-bought self-raising flour or make your own self-raising flour by using my homemade recipe.

-• Raspberry jelly crystals - I like to use Aeroplane brand which is popular here in Australia.
-You can use any brand of jelly crystals you like.
+• Raspberry jelly crystals - I like to use Aeroplane brand which is popular here in Australia, but you can use any brand of jelly crystals you like.

 • Coconut - choose fine desiccated coconut for coating.